jlyang1990/loggle/README.md

-# LGGM, a R package for learning time-varying graphical models with structure smoothness
+# loggle (LOcal Group Graphical Lasso Estimation)

 ## Description
-LGGM is a set of methods that learn time-varying graphical models with structure smoothness.
+loggle is a set of methods that learn time-varying graphical models with structure smoothness.

 ## Dependencies
 * R (>= 3.0.2),